snipe-code/Games-website/README.md

 - **Animations and Cool Design**: Experience smooth animations and a stylish interface as you play!

+- **Saving in local database**
+  - Best attempt saves on your local storage.

 ## How to Play

 1. **Choose your Mode**: